 If there are 2 things that have been a constant in my life, they are my love of music and my struggle to overcome anxiety.
-I was born into a very loving Portuguese immigrant home, the youngest of four children.
+I was born into a very loving Portuguese immigrant home in New York City and the youngest of four kids.
 And, my parents were very excited to have a son after 3 daughters.
 It’s not that they didn’t want girls, but my father was thrilled to have someone to carry on the family name.

-I excelled in elementary school, reading at a 4th grade level in the 1st grade and I was a friendly and popular kid.
+I did really well in elementary school, reading at a 3rd grade level in the 1st grade and I was a friendly and popular kid.
 But, I was always “on edge”.
 I don’t know how else to explain it.
 It felt as if I was going to be “found out”.
 About what, I didn’t know.
 There was no trauma.
 No abuse.
-Only happy memories with a huge extended family.
-Yet I felt stalked by an undefinable fear of something.
+Just happy times with a huge extended family.
+And, still, I felt stalked by an undefinable fear of something.
 Maybe fear isn’t the right word.
-Perhaps unease is better.
+Maybe unease is better.
 Yeah, unease.
-But, for what?
+But, for what?!

-This general sense of unease continued in Jr. High, High School and College.
-And also as an adult, when I started singing in various groups and bands.
-It was only when I realized and accepted that I was gay that it dawned on me what I was afraid of.
+This sense of unease continued in Jr. High, High School and College.
+It was only when I realized and accepted that I was gay that it became clear what I was afraid of.
 What I was going to be “found out” about.
 But even after coming out to my family and friends and luckily being accepted and loved, there was still a sense of dread.
-Even after the weight of being closeted was lifted, I still felt this way.
-I thought it was just a normal part of living to feel like this.
-It finally came to a head in my mid-thirties when I decided that this was not normal, and got help via counseling.
-Only then did I realize that I had Generalized Anxiety Disorder.
-I lived with it for over thirty years not realizing that there was something I could do about it.
-Now, I am much more aware of what triggers the anxiety, I am taking medication to treat it and I feel so much better than I ever have!
-It is still there but much more controlled and much less severe
+It was a huge weight off my chest!
+But even after that weight was lifted, I still felt this way.
+I thought feeling like this was just a normal part of living.

 Music was and is also a huge part of my life!
 My Mother had a beautiful voice!
 She was always singing as she worked around the house.
 My Dad played guitar and violin and sang as well.
 I loved listening to him play and sing Portuguese songs.
-We would listen to Fado (Portuguese folk) records, which oozed melancholy and had beautiful, sad melodies.
+We would listen to Fado (Portuguese folk) records.
+They oozed melancholy and had beautiful, sad melodies.
 I didn’t understand the lyrics but I knew each singer was heartbroken or, in some way, in despair.
+I guess that's why I found them so relatable, even without knowing the lyrics.
 I was also constantly listening to AM pop music on 77 WABC radio in New York City.
 It was an eclectic playlist of pop, rock, soul and even some country.
-I soaked in those sounds and words and they became a part of my being.
+I soaked in those sounds and words and they became a part of my soul!

 When I began singing and then writing my own songs, all these influences seeped into my creativity.
 So did my anxiety and the struggle to overcome it.
 I couldn’t help but write about it because it was, and still is, my truth.
 And, if I truly want to be an artist, that truth must be expressed.

-There are 3 songs, in particular, that are perfect examples of these life influences becoming part of the song.
+There are 3 songs, in particular, that are perfect examples of these life influences becoming part of my songwriting.